shihaocao/vvtol/README.md

 To build HOOTL

 If you add new statefields, you can use `./scripts/pb_build.sh` to refresh your nanopb files after you have updated the proto.

+I also added: `scripts/run_dev.sh` which will compile the HOOTL build, and start running it in your terminal.
+Next time I need to get the telemetry piped to the fifo, and run from there.